milkotv/pptx-to-video-with-tortoise/README.md

-# pptx-to-video
+# pptx-to-video-with-tortoise
-Convert a powerpoint presentation (pptx) to video (mp4) using text-to-speech with the presenter notes or slide text.
+Convert a powerpoint presentation (pptx) to video (mp4) using text-to-speech (via tortoise-tts) with the presenter notes or slide text.

 ```
 usage: pptx_to_video.py [-h] -p pptx_file -o mp4_file